Room Assignment Information

 By selecting to live in a double/triple occupancy room, you are agreeing to live in ‘Family Unit’ approach to room occupancy.
 It is understood that students in this arrangement share exposure and are therefore responsible to one another to protect the integrity of their shared space by ensuring that safe protective measures are followed whenever they are outside the room.
 This also means that if one student in the room is identified as being in need of quarantine, all members of the room may need to quarantine too.

 Here are some tips to help you plan:

-- Tupperware is great for food storage.
+- Tupperware - Great for food storage.
 Since you must store your cooking supplies in your room, you may want to consider bringing a plastic bin that they all can fit easily into.